 Travel and Leisure magazine named a region of South Korea as one of the 50 best places to travel in 2018, as well as many other destinations that wouldn’t always be the first to come to mind.
 Denver mom Amy Partain experienced South Korea with her family last fall, and found a wide variety of kid-friendly experiences.
 She says the best and most affordable time to travel there is spring break or fall break.
-With the 2018 Winter Olympics in Pyeongchang in February, families’ interest in the country may be piqued.
 According to Partain, the country is easy to navigate by public transportation, and all signs are printed in English and Korean.

 Here are some of Partain’s favorites, approved by her 12-year-old son, Ian.

 - Dynamic Maze Museum in Seoul.
 Located in the popular tourist shopping area of Insadong, the maze involves teamwork to get through obstacles, such as rope tunnels and roller walls.

 - Alive Museum in Seoul.
 This museum is in the same building with the Dynamic Maze Museum but requires a separate ticket.
 Paintings are in 3D, so when you enter into the picture it looks like you’re a part of it.